coleifer/peewee/docs/peewee/framework_integration.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 FastAPI advocates using SQLModel for database access.
-SQLModel combines SQLAlchemy and Pydantic into a single class, which works well for simple examples.
-There are a few things worth noting, however:
+SQLModel combines SQLAlchemy and Pydantic into a single class, which may work well for simple examples.
+There are a few things to watch out for, though:

-* **Async is an afterthought**: SQLModel's official tutorial uses synchronous endpoints exclusively, which FastAPI runs in a threadpool (at the cost of diminished concurrency).
+* SQLModel's official tutorial uses synchronous endpoints exclusively, which FastAPI runs on a threadpool.
 Async usage is listed as an "advanced" topic and is undocumented currently.
-* **Lazy-loading breaks in async contexts**: SQLAlchemy's implicit lazy-loading of relationships can trigger ``MissingGreenlet`` errors when used with async sessions.
+* Lazy-loading often breaks in async contexts.
+SQLAlchemy's implicit lazy-loading of relationships can trigger ``MissingGreenlet`` errors when used with async sessions.
 This can also occur with Peewee, but it's straightforward to avoid by selecting joined relations.
-* **Dual drivers / dual engines**: Because SQLModel uses synchronous drivers for DDL and certain operations, you typically need both a sync AND async driver installed, along with separate engine configurations.
+* Because SQLModel uses synchronous drivers for DDL and certain operations, you typically need both a sync AND async driver installed, along with separate engine configurations.
-* **Classes, classes, classes**: SQLModel uses inheritance to manage input, output and table schemas.
-In practice a single database table often requires three or four model classes, e.g. ``UserBase``, ``User``, ``UserCreate`` and ``UserRead``.
+* SQLModel uses inheritance to manage input, output and table schemas.
+In practice a single database table often requires three or four model classes, e.g. ``UserBase``, ``User``, ``UserCreate`` and ``UserRead`` - all of this is managed through inheritance.

-Peewee may provide a simpler experience - there is a single database to manage with built-in pooling, no implicit lazy-load gotcha's, and the Pydantic schemas generated with :func:`~playhouse.pydantic_utils.to_pydantic` can be configured to include/exclude fields.
+Peewee may provide a simpler experience - there is a single database to manage with built-in pooling, fewer implicit lazy-load gotcha's, and the Pydantic schemas generated with :func:`~playhouse.pydantic_utils.to_pydantic` can be configured to include/exclude fields without inheritance.
 Field metadata is captured automatically: choice enums, default values, descriptions, titles and type information are captured in the JSON schema and OpenAPI docs.

 Peewee requires far less machinery to provide real asyncio database access, and of course works equally well for synchronous FastAPI endpoints.